renaissance-publishing/renaissance/content/chapters/21-races.md

       - Gremlins that *were* favored servants are likely to receive a cold reception in the Commonwealth, especially among the small communities of Goblins and Gremlins that have settled in free lands, since other Goblin and Gremlin communities in the Commonwealth are likely to view them as traitors, collaborators and thugs.

-  - Vitals:
+#### Vitals

 - Old Age: 50 years
 - Average Height: 1.1m
 - Average Weight: 25kg
+- Diet: Carnivore

 - DUR 25, STR 25
 - \+5 COO, +10 INT, +5 SAV
 - Movement: Climb 2/6, Foot 3/9
 - Senses: Normal, Low-Light, Motion, Scent
+- Size: Small
 - Tags: Natural, Humanoid, Gremlin
 - Language Groups: GR

-  - Size: Gremlins are Small

 - Acute Hearing: Gremlins have good hearing; they gain +10 to auditory perception checks.
 - Claws: Gremlins have small claws, which are useful both as weapons and for grip while climbing.
 Their claws are wielded with Unarmed Combat (Natural Weapons), deal 1d10+1+DB DV and have AP -1.
   - Much like cats, Gremlins also kneed with their claws; though for them this is a sign of great affection, other races often find it painful.
 - Poor Vision: Gremlins have poor vision.
 Visual perception checks are made at -20.

 ### Minotaur